 Pets are also affected and must be kept away from the nests and caterpillars.

 The caterpillar of this moth emerges in April every year and their tiny hairs contain a protein which can cause itchy skin rashes and less frequently, eye and throat irritations and breathing difficulties in people and animals.
-The hairs can be blown in the wind and left in their nests in and under oak trees.

 - March and April - nests should not be approached at any time.